mohammed-elmahdy/Order-and-SLA-Performance-Dashboard/README.md

 ---

 ##  Project Overview
-This project simulates a delivery platform’s operations (similar to InstaShop/Talabat) and focuses on analyzing order performance, delivery efficiency, and cancellation patterns.
+This project simulates a delivery platform’s operations (similar to Talabat) and focuses on analyzing order performance, delivery efficiency, and cancellation patterns.

 The dashboard is designed using a **consulting-style structure**, enabling stakeholders to quickly understand operational health, identify bottlenecks, and make data-driven decisions.